Shushuda/Mappy-Continued/README.md

 Other features include:
 * Resizing of the minimap
+* Option to move the minimap via Edit Mode only
+* Option to move the minimap via addon settings only
 * Automatic stacking of minimap buttons along the minimap OR screen
 * Pretty-ing the stock Calendar, Mail and Tracking buttons to actually look like buttons
 * Zooming in and out with the mouse wheel